When Hugo Meets OpenShift

 .openshift/action_hooks/start

-Don’t forget to modify --baseURL="http://my-base-url/"
+Don’t forget to modify --baseURL="http://my-base-url/" to domain name you want

 #!/bin/bash